awsdocs/aws-go-developer-guide/doc_source/making-requests.rst

 Handling Operation Response Body
 --------------------------------

-Some of the API operations' response output struct will contain a ``Body`` field which is an ``io.ReadCloser``.
-If you are making request with these operations you should always make sure to call :code:`Close` on the field.
+Some API operations return a response struct that contain a ``Body`` field that is an ``io.ReadCloser``.
+If you're making requests with these operations, always be sure to call :code:`Close` on the field.

 .. code:: go